BUButtercup/final_note-taker/README.md

 This is a notetaking/storing application.
 The function of this app is to take in notes through a UI, store them in a db.json, and render the saved notes as list items in a side panel.
 These notes can then be called back, edited, or deleted.

 I learned a lot about using express.js routes during this project, as well as how the front-end and the back end communicate with each other.
 THIS REPOSITORY IS A RE-CREATION OF A PREVIOUS REPOSITORY.
-FOR ACCURATE RECORD OF PREVIOUS COMMITS, VISIT (this repository)[https://github.com/BUButtercup/note-taker].
+FOR ACCURATE RECORD OF PREVIOUS COMMITS, VISIT [the v1 note-taker repository](https://github.com/BUButtercup/note-taker).

 In the future, this app is either a lovely little stand alone for use one a desktop or mobile device, or could be integrated into a package geared towards offices or project managers.